 With fall ads launching earlier than ever (remember the days of opening up September Vogue and experiencing new ads for the very first time) there are already several ads that impress us with their unique interpretation of their brand’s message.
 Take a look at our picks for most intriguing ads so far and be sure to share your selections in the comments!
 Kenzo The brand’s thrilling reboot continues with Jean Paul Goude breathing new life into the fall campaign imagery.
 Iris and Tavi.
 Yesterday The Metropolitan Museum of Art played host to a conversation between style legend Iris Apfel, and Rookie Editor-in-Chief (and a budding style icon herself) Tavi Gevinson, in honor of the Costume Institute exhibit, “Schiaparelli and Prada: Impossible Conversations,” on view until August 19.

 The bringing together of Tavi, aged 16, and Iris, aged 90, was an inspired pairing as each has not only a unique sense of style, but also the reputation for some hilarious one-liners.
 Apfel’s comments on Rei Kawakubo’s bump collection for Comme des Garçons “There’s no sense to pay a fortune and look like a freak… I can look ugly on my own and it won’t cost me a penny!”
 Had the whole auditorium roaring.
 The dialogue hit some serious notes too, however, with Gevinson declaring that ideas of good and bad taste are irrelevant, and that what matters more in style is having a sense of humor.

 I grew up in Russia after the fall of the Soviet Union.
 During that time, imported goods from China were all you could buy.
 So, I was educated on quality and creativity by my mom, who sewed all of my clothes.
-She made this dark dress with huge shoulders for my first day of school– I was 7 years old and my hair was cut into a short bob.
-The other girls had braids… I felt so awkward, but now I realize how cool I looked!
+Style Profile… Bruce Pask.
+Current job?